The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

 - Certain forms of social housing

-- Cases where a Section 21 or Section 8 notice are given prior to May 1st, and are in progress.
+- Cases where a Section 21 or Section 8 notice was served prior to May 1st, and is in progress.

 Tenancy types

-Prior to the Act, the standard tenancy type in the UK is an Assured Shorthold Tenancy (AST), usually with a fixed term of six or twelve months.
+Prior to the Act, the standard tenancy type in England was an Assured Shorthold Tenancy (AST), usually with a fixed term of six or twelve months.

 The main difference is that an APT is a rolling tenancy, meaning that there is no set end date or fixed term.
 A tenant can leave their tenancy at any point by giving the landlord two months’ notice.